mikeagun/concat/README.md

 **Code Rewriting:**
 - `locals.cat` - handling local variables via code rewriting (factors local variable references out of a quotation)
   - two options given to use local dictionary scopes or to replace variable references with stack shuffling
-- `analyze.cat` - static code analysis tools (arity checker and abstract interpreter)
+- `analyze.cat` - static code analysis tools (arity checker and WIP abstract interpreter)
   - the abstract interpreter can (abstractly) evaluate code to determine stack effects and constraints on values
+  - this is from before the new debug val support, so need a new example using debug vals (though this still has value for release builds)
 - `infix.cat` - infix parser - converts quotation from infix to postfix format using shunting yard algorithm
   - can run first infix then locals to convert infix math expression with variable names into pure concatenative code
 - `optimize.cat` - library of optimization/inlining functions (code rewriting to expand function calls)